MarkPflug/Sylvan/docs/Csv/Sylvan.Data.Csv.md

 _String Pooling_

 CsvDataReader supports de-duplicating strings during reading.
-CSV files often contain very repetetive data, so loading each value as a unique string can be extremely wasteful.
+CSV files often contain very repetitive data, so loading each value as a unique string can be extremely wasteful.
 By default, repeated values will be returned as a new, duplicated string.
 However, one can optionally provide a function which allows de-duplicating strings.
 The `Sylvan.Data.Csv` library doesn't provide an implementation, but `Sylvan.Common` library provides one via the `StringPool` class.